vanderbilt-redcap/redcap-aws-cloudformation/README.md

 * Project REDCap is deployed in an isolated, three-tiered Virtual Private Cloud
 * The environment enables automatic scaling up and down based on load
 * Data is encrypted by default at rest and in flight (in accordance with HIPAA)
-* Managed services are used that provide automated patching and maintanence of OS, middleware, and database software
+* Managed services are used that provide automated patching and maintenance of OS, middleware, and database software
 * Database backups are performed automatically to enable operational and disaster recovery
 * [The design results in a reasonable monthly cost](https://calculator.s3.amazonaws.com/index.html#r=IAD&key=calc-42CFC1C0-3356-4A35-8697-0A9567A8EA3B)